Streaming quantum gate set tomography using the extended Kalman filter: Discussion

 Adapting the extended Kalman filter to gate set tomography estimation required several key modifications to the GST experiment design, namely: (1) using a large number of samples per circuit to ensure approximately Gaussian observation noise, (2) ordering circuits by increasing depth to ensure that the model can be accurately linearized under the current uncertainty in the filter, and (3) using randomized benchmarking results to construct an initial Gaussian prior.
 These approximations also point to interesting future research questions including whether filters can be designed based on single shot circuit outcomes and investigating the validity of the linear approximation as a function of circuit length.

-Streaming gate set tomography based on the extended Kalman filter provides online model feedback, which is a key component in any online estimation procedure.
+Streaming gate set tomography based on the extended Kalman filter provides online model feedback, which is a key component in any closed-loop control framework.
 With our method, the user can use individual circuit outcome distributions to update an estimate the parameters of a gate set error model along with their uncertainty.
 Our protocol can be deployed on real devices and can process circuit outcomes at rates comparable with current circuit execution.

 This work represents a first step towards a unified closed-loop control algorithm for quantum processors.
 Towards this goal, our next steps include developing techniques for adaptive circuit selection that select the next circuit based on the current uncertainty in the filter, applying the filter in cases where the noise parameters change over time, and deriving control maps between changes in control parameters and changes in state parameters.
 These advances would then pave the way to a unified closed-loop control framework for arbitrary gate set quantum processors.